 In conclusion, our glutamic acid levels impact many aspects of our mental and physical health.
-In order to make sure that your glutamic acid levels are balanced and steady, make sure to test your levels and to evaluate how you can make the right changes to rebalance your body and mind.
+To make sure that your glutamic acid levels are balanced and steady, make sure to test your levels and evaluate how you can make the right changes to rebalance your body and mind.

 Biomarkers